 \subsection{Deriving mobility estimates from telecommunication data}

 Mobility has been frequently found to be helpful for understanding urban phenomena \cite{Bassolas.2019,Gonzalez.2008}.
-In this study, we derive mobility estimates from nationwide telecommunication data.
+In this study, we use mobility estimates derived from nationwide telecommunication data.

 Trips are computed as follows.
-A single trip is defined as the movement of a SIM card between two different post code areas after the location has been static for 20 minutes.
-The trip is then counted for both post codes.
+A single trip is defined as the movement of a SIM card between two different postcode areas after the location has been static for 20 minutes \cite{MIP.2020}.
+The trip is then counted for both postcodes.
 Similarly, trips that cross midnight are counted for both days.
 Trips from neighboring countries into Switzerland are counted for the arrival postcode.

-Post codes were chosen to define trips as movements between postal code areas as they represent the smallest spatial unit that is officially defined by the federal government.
-Switzerland has 3,196 post code areas with high spatial granularity.
-The exact size varies between urban and rural regions, but, on average, a post code area in Switzerland covers merely \SI{12.9}{\kilo\meter\squared}.
-Moreover, 71\,\% of the Swiss working population commute between different post codes for work and oftentimes even between cantons (\url{https://www.bfs.admin.ch/bfs/en/home/statistics/mobility-transport/passenger-transport/commuting.html}).
+Swisscom define trips as movements between postal code areas as they represent the smallest spatial unit that is officially defined by the federal government.
+Switzerland has 3,196 postcode areas with high spatial granularity.
+The exact size varies between urban and rural regions, but, on average, a postcode area in Switzerland covers merely \SI{12.9}{\kilo\meter\squared}.
+Moreover, 71\,\% of the Swiss working population commute between different postcodes for work and oftentimes even between cantons (\url{https://www.bfs.admin.ch/bfs/en/home/statistics/mobility-transport/passenger-transport/commuting.html}).
 The average (one-way) travel distance to work is \SI{15.0}{km} (see previous URL), and, the average daily travel distance for leisure activities is \SI{36.8}{km} (\url{https://www.bfs.admin.ch/bfs/en/home/statistics/mobility-transport/passenger-transport/travel-behaviour.html}).
 For both work and leisure activities, travel routinely spans several postal code areas.
 Hence, the use of nationwide telecommunication data combined with our definition of trips provides comparatively large-scale estimates of aggregate mobility.